YCAMInterlab/Duration/README.md

 #### Colors

-Color tracks use a color palette image loaded from disk to create smoothly changing colors over time.
-Each keyfr
+Color tracks use a color palette image loaded to create smoothly changing colors over time.
+Each sample on the timeline specifies a position in the palette image to sample from.
+The next position is smoothly transitioned, sampling from the image along the way.

 #### Audio